KrossKinetic/C-Based-Linux-Filesystem-Emulator/README.md

-# CSE 220 HW3: C-Based Linux Filesystem Emulator
+# C-Based Linux Filesystem Emulator

-This project, developed for CSE 220: Systems Fundamentals I, is an in-memory emulation of a Linux-like filesystem written entirely in C. It involves managing core filesystem structures like i-nodes and data blocks, handling memory allocation, and implementing a hierarchical file and directory system from the ground up.
+This project is an in-memory emulation of a Linux-like filesystem written entirely in C. It involves managing core filesystem structures like i-nodes and data blocks, handling memory allocation, and implementing a hierarchical file and directory system from the ground up.

 ---